 The Susman Godfrey Racial Justice Working Group comprises a group of partners and associates who are dedicated to improving diversity within the firm and advocating for racial justice in our community.
 Its core goal is to implement the commitments outlined in the statement the firm made in the wake of the wanton killing of George Floyd.
 The principal objectives include:

 - Donations to racial justice organizations.
-The firm has pledged to send 100% of its 2020 year-end charitable donations to organizations that work for racial justice.
-In 2020 we matched $2 for every dollar donated by a Susman Godfrey employee to non-profit organizations working for racial justice.
+The firm donated 100% of its 2020 year-end charitable donations to organizations that work for racial justice.
+In addition, the firm matched $2 for every dollar donated in 2020 by a Susman Godfrey employee to non-profit organizations working for racial justice.

 - Pro bono representation for racial justice.
 The firm is committed to increasing pro bono representation in cases that address racial justice.
 For example, we have partnered with ACLU of Louisiana in connection with their Justice Lab: Putting Racist Policing on Trial initiative, which seeks to bring up to 1,000 cases challenging racially-motivated stops and seizures under the Fourth and Fourteenth Amendments, and any other applicable law in Louisiana.

 - Minority hiring, retention, and mentorship.
-The firm has doubled its 1L Women and Minority Fellowship Program as part of its proactive efforts to recruit and retain minority attorneys, paralegals, secretaries, and staff.
+The firm has doubled its 1L Diversity Fellowship Program as part of its proactive efforts to recruit and retain minority attorneys, paralegals, secretaries, and staff.

 - Implicit bias and race conscious trainings.
 The firm is working with speakers, professors, and organizations to provide ongoing training to our attorneys and staff.